thymeleaf/thymeleaf-docs/docs/articles/springsecurity.md

 Error page
 ----------

-We can also configure an error page based on Thymeleaf .
+We can also configure an error page based on Thymeleaf.
 In this case Spring Security is not involved at all, we should simply add an [ExceptionHandler](https://spring.io/blog/2013/11/01/exception-handling-in-spring-mvc) to our Spring configuration like: